Imam4045/Jhonson-Algorithm/README.md

 ## 🚀 What This Program Can Do

 - Detect negative-weight cycles using the Bellman-Ford algorithm
-- Re-weight all edges to eliminate negative weights while preserving shortest path properties
+- Adjust all edge weights so none of them are negative anymore, without changing which path is actually the shortest
-- Compute shortest paths between every pair of vertices using Dijkstra's algorithm
+- Find the shortest path between every pair of points using Dijkstra's method
 - Handle graphs with negative edge weights (but no negative cycles)
-- Report "No path" for any pair of vertices with no valid route
+- Show "No path" when there's simply no way to get from one point to another
 - Immediately terminate and report if a negative-weight cycle is detected

 ---

-## 🧠 How The Algorithm Works
+## 🔍 How The Algorithm Works

 Johnson's Algorithm finds the shortest path between **every pair of vertices** in a weighted directed graph.
 It combines Bellman-Ford and Dijkstra.
-Bellman-Ford runs **once** to handle negative weights, then the faster Dijkstra handles the rest.
+Bellman-Ford runs **once** to deal with any negative weights, and then the quicker Dijkstra takes care of the rest.

 - **Step 1:** Add a temporary source node with zero-weight edges to all vertices
-- **Step 2:** Run Bellman-Ford to compute a potential value `h[v]` for each vertex and detect any negative-weight cycles
+- **Step 2:** Run Bellman-Ford to calculate a helper value `h[v]` for each vertex and detect any negative-weight cycles
 - **Step 3:** Re-weight every edge using `new weight = old weight + h[u] − h[v]` so all weights become non-negative
 - **Step 4:** Run Dijkstra from every vertex on the re-weighted graph
-- **Step 5:** Recover true distances using `true distance = dijkstra result − h[u] + h[v]`
+- **Step 5:** Convert the results back to the real distances using `true distance = dijkstra result − h[u] + h[v]`

 ---